 Thus, for example, asset accounts are numbered as follows 1-001.
 Liability accounts are numbered 2-001, with each category.

 This format optimizes the tracking of accounts and quick identification of categories.
-That can be very useful when an account is not known where it belongs since, at a glance, it will be possible to identify its class.
+That can be very useful when it is not known where an account belongs since, at a glance, it will be possible to identify its category.

 In fact, it is a structure that seeks to avoid confusion and incorrectly placing an account in a package or category that does not correspond to it.